benjaminion/upgrading-ethereum-book/src/book.md

   - Penalties are taken from validators that fail to participate in the protocol, for example if they are offline, or following a different fork.
   - Punishments are also known as slashings and apply only in very specific cases of rule-breaking in the protocol.

-It's common to hear of the penalties for being offline being referred to as "getting slashed".
-This is incorrect.
-Being slashed is a severe punishment for very specific misbehaviours, and results in the validator being ejected from the protocol in addition to some or all of its stake being removed.
-Penalties for being offline are relatively very mild.

 -->